Posterior Regularization on Bayesian Hierarchical Mixture Clustering: Introduction

-We aim to apply posterior regularisation to the BHMC model.
-Consider that at any level of the hierarchy, each node in the BHMC corresponds to some mixture distribution.
-Inspired by a recent evaluation framework on hierarchies~\citep{huang2020partially}, we recognise that a good hierarchy should exhibit good separation, particularly at high levels, close to the root.
-This means that the mixture components associated with each node should be geometrically close together, relative to their separation from the components associated with the other nodes on the same level.
-However, we find that an inference procedure over the model can easily get stuck in a local mode where the components associated with high level nodes are not sufficiently coherent.
-We attribute this to the fact that the data is generated only at the leaf nodes, so that it can take a long time for the data to influence the mixture components at the higher levels.
-Separation of the mixture components among nodes at the same level is a desirable feature of the posterior and our solution is to regularise the model in order to focus the optimisation on distributions that exhibit this feature.
-In practise, regularisation has the impact of introducing an explicit data dependence on the choice of mixture components at every level, pushing the direct influence of the data up to all levels along every path in the hierarchy.
-Specifically, we add the \emph{max-margin} property to the nodes at each level, such that the decision boundary determining the correct node for each datum is maximally separated from the other nodes.
-As suggested in~\citep{Ganchev2010}, the constraints should contain features that appear nowhere in the original model; therefore, \emph{max-margin} in the internal nodes and BHMC can be a good marriage under the framework of PR.
+A well-structured hierarchy should have clear separation, in particular at higher levels.
+In the case of BHMC, this means that mixture components associated with each node should be close together geometrically, relative to their distance from components associated with other nodes on the same level.
+However, the inference procedure can get stuck in local modes where high-level components are not sufficiently coherent.
+We attribute this to the fact that the data is only generated at the leaf nodes, causing the inference to take a long time to influence higher-level mixture components.
+To address this, we regularize the model to focus the optimization on distributions that exhibit the desired separation among nodes at the same level.
+PR is employed to impose explicit data dependence on the choice of mixture components at every level, pushing the direct influence of data up to all levels along every path in the hierarchy.
+We apply the max-margin property to nodes at every level, ensuring that the decision boundary separating the correct node for each observation is maximally distant from sibling nodes.